-- 3. Any time an accident takes place in the vocational program shop or classroom, an accident report must be made out by the teacher and forwarded to the nurse, even if the accident seems minor.
-Forms for student accident reports are available in the nurse's office (Room W-223). - 4.
-At the first indication of an electrical storm, all activities taking place out-of-doors must be terminated and students moved inside immediately.
+- Any time an accident takes place in the vocational program shop or classroom, an accident report must be made out by the teacher and forwarded to the nurse, even if the accident seems minor.
+Forms for student accident reports are available in the nurse's office (Room W223). - At the first indication of an electrical storm, all activities taking place out-of-doors must be terminated and students moved inside immediately.
 This applies to physical education classes, sporting events and any other activity that takes place outside.

-E. Teaching Tips
+Teaching Tips

-- Always be prepared and ready to teach.

-- Have a class activity that brings class to order: you must have your student's attention before you can teach.

-- Have a plan/organization of the class:

-- 1. Presentation of information

-- 2. Discussion

-- 3. Question and answer

-- 4. Writing/Problem solving

-- 5. Review of information

-- Always have a meaningful lesson that follows school curriculum. - Let students know classroom rules on the first day of class and enforce these rules. - Get to know your students call them by name be seen at student activities dances sporting events. - Set standards for students and treat all students the same. - It's good to let students see success early in the year.
+- Always be prepared and ready to teach. - Have a class activity that brings class to order: you must have your student's attention before you can teach. - Have a plan/organization of the class: - Presentation of information - Discussion - Question and answer - Writing/Problem solving - Review of information - Always have a meaningful lesson that follows school curriculum. - Let students know classroom rules on the first day of class and enforce these rules. - Get to know your students call them by name be seen at student activities dances sporting events. - Set standards for students and treat all students with fairness. - It's good to let students see success early in the year.
 In most cases they will work hard to keep those grades all year long. - Hold students accountable for their actions. - Don't be afraid to listen to your students.
 They can give you many insights into their needs and how they best learn. - Try to always be positive with your students. - Don't assess all students alike.
 Try to find something positive in anything they do. - Make all assignments meaningful.
-Don't just give homework that doesn't relate to class material. - Don't be afraid to call parents.
-In most cases they will become allies and help with class behavior.
+Don't just give homework that doesn't relate to class material. - Call and email parents!
+In most cases they will become allies and help with class behavior and student performance.

-III.
 INFECTIOUS DISEASES